-And that my friend they did, nowadays we have all kinds of different cell phones available to those who can afford it.
+And that my friend did, nowadays we have all kinds of different cell phones available to those who can afford it.

-We are blessed to be around to be able to enjoy the new technology that is accessible to most people who can go online and read an article.
+It is truly special to be around to be able to enjoy the new technology that is accessible to most people who can go online and read an article.

 Cell phones are the most advance piece of hardware that has been created so far, this is why it has all of the newest technology already built in it.